Battle of Argvani

-The Battle of Argvani was an episode of the Caucasian War.
-The battle was between the detachment of Separate Caucasian Corps (Russian forces) under the command of Lieutenant General Pavel Grabbe and the detachments of Imam Shamil.
+The Battle of Argvani was a military engagement fought between the Caucasian Imamate and the Russian Empire.
+The battle was fought between the detachment of Separate Caucasian Corps (Russian forces) under the command of Lieutenant General Pavel Grabbe and the detachments of Imam Shamil.
 It happened on 31 May 1839 in the mountain village of Argvani.

 Background

 In May 1839, the Russian command decided to inflict a crushing blow on the main stronghold of the imamate, the capital Akhulgo.
 Departing from Chechnya Grabbe’s detachment made a dangerous journey to the fortress through the territories under Shamil’s control over the course of a month.
 On the way to Akhulgo, the Grabbe detachment repeatedly fought with the highlanders, led by Imam Shamil.
 The largest battle on the outskirts of Akhulgo took place in the village of Argvani.